-Our Organic Learning Cycle has been evolving for three years.
-We attribute a lot of our learning to the close working relationship we have with NoTosh, who helped us implement Design Thinking inquiry process into classrooms with great success.
+Our Organic Learning Cycle has been evolving since 2015.
+We attribute a lot of our thinking to our learning in Design Thinking.
 Significant staff changes and participation in system/government improvement projects, led us to uncover tensions and ambiguities in our school-wide structures and processes that required critical discernment and creative thinking ‘outside the box’.

 This became an opportunity to create a school research project and ‘shake up’ assumptions related to improving student achievement, increasing teacher capacity, the rigour of explicit teaching and its connection to inquiry learning, understanding authentic data, the depth of professional learning in action and the effectiveness of whole school strategic planning and review.
 It allowed us to draw a line in the sand and establish our own organic framework to maintain the integrity and rigour of our school-wide learning agenda, whilst providing a filter for managing external expectations and processes that regularly attempt to dominate school agendas.
 The end result is an unambiguous language of learning for all members of the community with consistent structures and processes accessible to all learners.
 We believe this will bring us closer to actioning what Fullan refers to as ‘leading from the middle‘ and if done in collaboration with other schools sharing the same journey, we may become a collective driver for systemic cultural change and improvement.